-Demand Surges For See-through Face Masks As Pandemic Swells
+Demand Surges For See-Through Face Masks As Pandemic Swells

 "We know that the virus cannot penetrate plastic or solid materials, so see-through masks provide potentially a great option for balancing infection prevention with the desire to be able to see somebody's mouth move," Aronoff says.

-"The main thing that we really need to get people to understand, is that wearing a face covering is really important.
+"The main thing that we really need to get people to understand is that wearing a face covering is really important.
 And if it helps them to wear one that has a cut-out in the middle with a piece of plastic to make it easier to see — that's great."

-Karen Franks, the volunteer who made the mask used by Jessica Cournoyer and Blake Blackmon when their baby was born, is an elementary musical school teacher who recently turned to sewing masks eight hours a day — mostly clear ones — just to help out her community.
+Karen Franks, the volunteer who made the mask used by Jessica Cournoyer and Blake Blackmon when their baby was born, is an elementary school music teacher who recently turned to sewing masks eight hours a day — mostly clear ones — just to help out her community.

-Franks says she never leaves her house unmasked, and hopes others in her community will follow suit.
+Franks says she never leaves her house unmasked and hopes others in her community will follow suit.

-Making masks, "is kind of selfish of me," she says, "because if I can get people wearing masks so I can feel safer and be safer, than maybe me making them for people will do it."
+Making masks "is kind of selfish of me," she says, "because if I can get people wearing masks so I can feel safer and be safer, than maybe me making them for people will do it."

-Franks devised the mask she produces by cutting a hole out of a regular cloth mask and inserting a clear plastic Mylar her husband uses at his comic book shop to bag and preserve rare comics.
-The Mylar, she says, is both durable and repels moisture.
+Franks devised the mask she produces by cutting a hole out of a regular cloth mask and inserting clear, plastic Mylar her husband uses at his comic book shop to bag and preserve rare comics.
+The Mylar, she says, is durable and repels moisture.

 A few of those masks found their way to Blackmon — who had once been Franks' student, the two subsequently realized.

 "Oh, he was a very good student — he has dark eyebrows and a really sweet smile," Franks says.
-Speaking of smiling, she says, she misses smiling at her students, and is considering using a transparent mask herself — if her school's classes resume in person.
+Speaking of smiling, she says, she misses smiling at her students and is considering using a transparent mask herself — if her school's classes resume in person.